-This lecture follows the famous book "Lecture Notes on Electron Correlation and Magnetism" by Patrik Fazekas.
-Additional sources are "Quantum Theory of Magnetism" by Wolfgang Nolting and Anupuru Ramakanth and the lecture notes "Theory of Magnetism" by Carsten Timm.
+This lecture is based on the books "Lecture Notes on Electron Correlation and Magnetism" by Patrik Fazekas and "Quantum Theory of Magnetism" by Wolfgang Nolting and Anupuru Ramakanth.
+In parts, it follows the lecture notes "Theory of Magnetism" by Carsten Timm.
 Original papers are used as cited in the footnotes.